rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 Tripwire’s report files, are a collection of rule violations discovered during an integrity check.

 There are several methods of viewing the Tripwire report file.
-You could have been viewing it whilst the integrity check was running, you could view it in the form of an e-mail automatically sent to you or you could view it using the “twprint” command provided with the Tripwire package.
+You could have been viewing it while the integrity check was running, you could view it in the form of an e-mail automatically sent to you, or you could view it using the “twprint” command provided with the Tripwire package.

 !!! note